BT Digital Voice (DV) | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 prejudice

-The original Master socket will still be used but will provide Broadband only and the cable that connects from the Master socket to the Broadband socket on a Smart Hub 2 is non-standard, as it has a non-standard RJ45 connector on the hub.
+The original Master socket will still be used (or upgraded) but will provide Broadband only.
+The cable that connects from the Master socket to the Broadband socket on a Smart Hub 2 is non-standard, as it has a non-standard RJ45 connector on the hub.
 The telephone line is now presented on the rear of the hub and is MF (tone) dialling only.
-This socket can be connected to your existing house telephone wiring if required - click here for details.
-The hub is mains powered and requires a mains socket nearby.
-BT will also provide a Digital Voice Adapter (free of charge) which will allow the phone to be placed in another position within your premises.
+It will not support a dial telephone.
+Click here if you have a dial telephone.
+The line socket on the rear of the Smart Hub can be connected to your existing house telephone wiring if required - click here for details.
+The Smart Hub is mains powered and requires a mains power socket nearby.
+BT will also provide a Digital Voice Adapter (these were free of charge) which will allow a phone to be placed in another position within your premises.
 This adapter requires a mains socket.
 BT will supply a cordless phone that connects to the hub, if requested.
-They will supply up to two, free of charge.
+These were supplied free at first but are now charged for.
+Try Ebay or similar selling platforms for these cordless phones at reasonable prices.

 Click here for a pictorial overview Fibre to the Premises (FTTP) and Telephone line

 A maximum of five DECT cordless devices can be connected to the hub.
 Click here for the BT statement - at the end of the video Numerous DECT devices can be connected to the hub including other makes of DECT telephone.
 The PIN is 0000.
 An important point to remember is that DECT is similar to WiFi in so much as it has a range which can change depending on the building.
 In some cases no signal may reach your phone and the only way to remedy this would be to use a DECT repeater device.
 BT have advised that the Smart Hub 2 does NOT support DECT repeaters (Feb 2022).
-Click here for a work around To see the DECT phones connected, log into the BT Smart Hub 2 Manager (the login information is on the rear of the hub).
+Click here for a work around To see what DECT devices are connected, log into the BT Smart Hub 2 Manager (the login/password information is on the rear of the hub).
 Navigate to the Phone section, which is found to the left of the home page.

 BT Digital Voice Adapter Linking to the hub:-